Jose Garcia Player Props: Reds vs. Braves

 Jose Garcia At The Plate

-- Garcia has had a base hit in three of seven games this year, and multiple hits once.
+- Garcia has picked up a hit in four games this year (50.0%), including one multi-hit game.

-- In seven games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.